Fast Drying, Full Bottom, Maillot, "E-1027" (Stretch Woven)

-- Side darts have been added to allow for the bust and so the fabric can do what it does regards to support.
+- Side darts have been added to allow for the bust and so the fabric can do what it does so well, with regards to support.

 - For the outer self fabric, as well as the lining, we use 143gsm "Espadon" stretch woven fabric from Payen in France.
-Every strand of elastane is spun within a protective casing of nylon with polyester.
-(Read about the French Woven fabric we use).
+Every strand of elastane is spun within a protective casing of nylon.

 - All threads are UV and chlorine resistant polyester are from Coats in the UK.

 - For elasticity and endurance, 0.63mm thick treated latex has been used in the following widths: 6mm across the front leg seams; and 8mm across the neck, buttocks and back seams and through the adjustable straps.

 - The O-rings and 8-sliders are steel, encased within nylon, so they will never rust.